Thin and bright. Green mineral flavors. Soapstone and slate. Graphite. Wet rocks. Faint minty essence. Nice finish.

 Whoa!
 First sniff is cigarette butts in a soup of warm beer.
 Let it sit for a bit and cigarettes magically turn to rose water.
 Add 2 drops of water and the rose transforms to orange blossom water.
 One of the most interesting spirits I’ve tasted.
 Best for a MENSA meeting.

 Best to taste this one in a cognac glass.
-Gentle aromas of agave and (strangely) a familiar plasticy smell from my childhood.
+Gentle aromas of agave and (strangely) a familiar (very pleasant) plasticy smell from my childhood.
 Nicely sweet flavor and long finish.
 Fun expression to explore slowly over an evening.